 Harmful Digital Communications (1.5 hrs CPD)

-The Harmful Digital Communications Act contains a range of measures to prevent or reduce the impact of cyberbullying and electronic harassment or intimidation.
+Presented by, Clive Elliott QC and Richard Marchant, this webinar considers the Harmful Digital Communications Act.
+It contains a range of measures to prevent or reduce the impact of cyberbullying and electronic harassment or intimidation.
 Harmful digital communications include using the internet, email, apps, social media or mobile phones to:

 - send or publish threatening or offensive material and messages;